Wardley-Mapping-Foundation/wmf-operating-model/PRFAQ-for-launch.md

 6. Support the growth of an international community of people and organisations that share our values A Foundation would support the growth of an international community of people and organisations that share the WMF's values: Open, Inclusion, Gift, and Duty of care.
 This community already exists and is growing by the day.
 A membership programme for the WMF will help this community by bringing people together with a common purpose, and organising them more effectively.

----
-PRFAQ Structure for reference
-Launch Headline: What is a short, compelling product launch headline?  (one short phrase/sentence)

-Date and place

-Elevator Pitch: What is the elevator pitch or the gist of the idea? (one or two short sentences)

-Who is the customer and what insights do we have about them?
-Describe a typical customer and what you know about their needs, motivations, desires, and pain points.

-What is the prevailing problem/ opportunity?
-What data informed this?
-Make sure this is customer-focused.
-Clearly explain the opportunity or the problem that needs to be solved and data points that support this.

-How would we describe the end-to-end customer experience?
-What is the single most important customer benefit?
-How does your solution address the problem/ opportunity that you described above?

-What would a customer say about this?
-This customer testimonial quote can be made up, but, it should be specific, believable, and sound like a human said it.
-Use the testimonial to reinforce why the customer cares about what you're launching.

-What alternatives did you consider?

-Next steps: What teams should we partner with and/or approach to hand off this idea?

----